rajendrakujur/placement-2022/Banknote-classification/README.md

 ## 📌 Author

-Developed by \[Rajendra Kujur] as part of an academic project on machine learning and kernel methods.
+Developed by \Rajendra Kujur as part of an academic project on Banknote Classification using Multi Kernel SVM Learning.

 ---